 - Organisational costs to support stability and adaptation.
 (Including the day-to-day running costs of an organisation as opposed to specific project costs)

-Organisations must be working to combat this disadvantage and to make a real difference to children and young people’s lives.
+All applications must demonstrate how this funding will make a difference to children and young people’s lives during this crisis.